island-lang/island-lang.github.io/README.md

 	// ...

-	// No need to return anything, urlstring is returned by default
+	// No need to return anything, since the return variable(s) have been explicitly declared
 ```

 But wait a minute! you said Island didn't have `var`, and here you're using `urlstring` like it was mutable? what's going on?